waltherg/georgio_fastpages_old/_posts/2020-05-10-The_causality-driven_company.md

 Our fictional production line above has four production parameters spread across its workstations: $$A$$, $$B$$, $$C$$, and $$D$$.

-At the far end of our production the quality of our assembled product is quantified in the quality assurance gateway ($$\verb!QA!$$).
+At the far end of our production line the quality of our assembled product is quantified in the quality assurance gateway ($$\verb!QA!$$).
-Here, either an employee or a machine visually inspects or physically tests our product to gauge its quality.
+Here, either an employee or a machine visually inspects or physically tests manufactured items to verify their quality before they are shipped to customers.

 Since our company is data-driven we collect data on every item coming off our production line.
 Such a data set may look as follows: